Kolkir/mlcpp/polynomial_regression_gpu/README.md

 	};
 	```
 	The interesting moments here are :
-	1.  ``ms::expr::broadcast`` function which make possible to perform element wise operations for tensors with single value, like subtraction one number from each tensor element.
+	1.  ``ms::expr::broadcast`` function which make possible to define element wise operations for tensors with single value, like subtraction one number from each tensor element.
+There is dynamic broadcasting in this library, but to use it you need actual value
 	2.  ``ms::expr::sumall_except_dim``
 	3.  ``ms::expr::F``
 	4.  ``ms::expr::ReduceTo1DExp``